NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 <img src="./images/sectionTypesExample.gif"/>

 ## Adding a new section
-To add a new page or section place it in the appropriate location.
+To add a new section or child place it in the appropriate location.

 Clickable sections w/ children:
   * /sectionName/index.html #For the top level page
   * /sectionName/childName.html #For each child

 Clickable sections w/o children:
   * /sectionName.html

 Non-clickable sections:
   * /sectionName/childName.html